iqbal-lab/Mykrobe-predictor/README.md

 1. Mykrobe.predictor.staph --file some_file.fastq --install_dir /path/to/myKrobe-predictor

-or, to run in fixed memory using a skeleton binary
+or, to build the full genome and then draw inferences from that

-2. Mykrobe.predictor.tb --file some_file.fastq --method InSilicoOligos --install_dir /path/to/myKrobe-predictor
+2. Mykrobe.predictor.tb --file some_file.fastq --method WgAssemblyAndGenotyping --install_dir /path/to/myKrobe-predictor